catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 	0.2.0.7 (15.12.2014) New features: Add: lastconversiondata field per each arrangement, MainDb filters 0.2.0.8 (31.03.2015) Manage RS12, RS12 DLC & RS14 retail songs.
 Pending platform independent...checks on compression platform dependent...DB independece/dependence on already provided 1..play and FTP and Preview Adding
-	0.2.0.9 (30.04.2015) Implement FTP to PS3 (also as a copy to any other location) 0.2.0.10 (05.05.2015) save settings in Toolkit config, getrck no, groups, Add 30 sec preview midsong; close bugs on Conversion to Ps3(nin hell)
+	0.2.0.9 (30.04.2015) Implement FTP to PS3 (also as a copy to any other location) 0.2.0.10 (05.05.2015) save settings in Toolkit config, getrck no, Groupz, Add 30 sec preview midsong; close bugs on Conversion to Ps3(nin hell)
 	0.2.0.11 (22.08.2015) remove bug on auto import if original 0.2.0.12 (26.09.2015) If importing an original over a alternate the alternate flag should be set no the Alternate 0.2.0.13 (12.11.2015) Finally implement Arrangements and Tones and song Groups